enkore/j4-dmenu-desktop/README.md

         Enables reading $XDG_CURRENT_DESKTOP to determine the desktop environment --display-binary
-        Display binary name after each entry (off by default) --term=<command>
+        Display binary name after each entry (off by default) --no-generic
+        Do not include the generic name of desktop entries --term=<command>
         Sets the terminal emulator used to start terminal apps --usage-log=<file>